schroederjacob/chogue1.github.io/README.md

 # CS350 - Software Engineering
 # Welcome to the main Git Repo for Software Engineering @ UNC
-### By Jacob Schroeder, Seth Holland, and Christian Hogue
+### By Jacob Schroeder, Seth Holland, Marcus Arata, and Christian Hogue